Reynolds v. Sims: Aftermath

-Since the ruling applied different representation rules to the states than was applicable to the federal government, Reynolds v.
+Reynolds v.
 Sims set off a legislative firestorm across the country.
 Senator Everett Dirksen of Illinois led a fight to pass a constitutional amendment allowing legislative districts similar to the United States Senate.
 He warned that:

 [T]he forces of our national life are not brought to bear on public questions solely in proportion to the weight of numbers.
 If they were, the 6 million citizens of the Chicago area would hold sway in the Illinois Legislature without consideration of the problems of their 4 million fellows who are scattered in 100 other counties.
 Under the Court's new decree, California could be dominated by Los Angeles and San Francisco; Michigan by Detroit.

 Numerous states had to change their system of representation in the state legislature.
 For instance, South Carolina had historically elected one state senator from each county.
 It devised a reapportionment plan and passed an amendment providing for home rule to counties.
 While allegations of state senates being redundant arose in the decision's aftermath, all states affected retained their state senates, with state senators being elected from single-member districts.
 This contrasted with the options of abolishing the upper houses, as had been done in Nebraska in 1936 (Note: Technically, Nebraska abolished the lower house of its legislature, granting its powers to the Nebraska Senate (which was renamed simply the "Nebraska Legislature"), but the end result was effectively the same.) (as well as the provinces of Canada), or electing state senators via proportional representation from either several large multi-member districts or from one statewide at-large district, as was done in Australia.